Dev-Blade/scum-loot-tool/README.md

 - additionalMatches
 - contexts - set it to a partial match string to apply only on nodes with that (parent) contexts, this is a powerful feature
-- overrideName
+- overrideName - replace the node name
-- override
+- override - { Name, Rarity ... } - completely replaces the node
 - Rarity - one of "Abundant" | "Uncommon" | "Rare" | "VeryRare" | "ExtremelyRare"
-- postAdd
+- postAdd - [{ Name, Rarity ... }] - adds nodes to the list where the match happened
-- postSpawnActions
+- postSpawnActions - adds actions to the node where the match happened
 - postSpawnActionsMode (set it to "override" then all previouse postSpawnActions will be overwritten, otherwise your postSpawnActions[] will be added to existing ones)

 The implementation also aviods generating duplicates